Rimab55/Hospital-Readmissions-Classifier/README.md

 **Model improvements:**
 - Feature Engineering
-- Other models such as Support Vector Machine
+- Other models such as Support Vector Machines
 - Multiclass with three possible classes (<30, >30, No)

 **Recommendations:**